Here’s my schedule for Spring 2019…

 As a student or even an employee at Lone Star College, you can download and install Microsoft Office on your own computer.
-This means you will be able to use the fullfull version of Word, Excel, and PowerPoint.
-In other words, this not just the online version of Office, known as Office 365.
+This means you will be able to use the full version of Word, Excel, and PowerPoint.
+In other words, this is not just the online version of Office, known as Office 365.

 The quickest way to get Office installed, is to visit: Office.com/GetOffice365 where you will be prompted to login.
-Be sure to use your LSC student email (e.g., email@example.com) and student password to login.
+Be sure to use your LSC student email (e.g., firstname.lastname@example.org) and your LSC student password to login.

 UPDATE: I recently updated this assignment and the latest version is available from my github repository: LinkedIn Profile Assignment